-If any of these symptoms last longer than 12 hours, it’s better to talk to or see a doctor.
+If symptoms last longer than 12 hours, talking to or seeing a doctor is better.

-Delay spray is safe as long as your partner isn't allergic to lidocaine.
-Just wait for 10-15 minutes, and then make sure to wash up or wipe off the excess spray with a wet wipe before engaging in any type of sexual activity, and you're good to go.
+Delay spray is safe if your partner isn't allergic to lidocaine.
+Just wait 10-15 minutes, and then wash up or wipe off the excess spray with a wet wipe before engaging in any sexual activity, and you're good to go.

 Most brands are safe as long as you're using a latex condom.
 You must wait until the spray is dried and absorbed before wearing the condom, regardless of the brand.